How to choose the right payment methods

 Picture the scene.
 It’s Friday night, you’ve made a big bowl of popcorn, and you’ve sat yourself down in front of the TV to watch a movie.
 You open Netflix, with thousands upon thousands of titles to choose from.
 Yet what happens?

 You can’t decide.
 There’s too much choice; too many distractions, too little certainty.
-And, more often than not, you spend valuable time you could’ve spent enjoying the movie simply scrolling aimlessly, unproductively through a catalog of content you have no interest in.
+And, more often than not, you spend valuable time you could’ve spent enjoying the movie simply scrolling aimlessly through a catalog of content you have no interest in.

 A similar phenomenon takes place when your customer, reaching the checkout stage of a purchase on your online store, comes to pay.
-In your desire to give them enough payment methods, you may have inadvertently ended up overwhelming them with choice.
-And despite your good intentions, this could lead to that customer abandoning their purchase through confusion or using a payment method that is suboptimal for you as the merchant.
+In your desire to give them enough payment methods, you may inadvertently overwhelm them with choice instead.
+Despite your good intentions, this could lead to customers abandoning their purchases through confusion or using a payment method that is suboptimal for you as the merchant.

 So how many payment methods should you offer?
-For the purposes of this article, we'll assume you already accept credit card payments.
+For this article, we'll assume you already accept credit card payments.

 Below, we’ll discuss the pros and cons of offering multiple payment options.
-We’ll show you how to pick the right payment methods for your audience.
-Bust the myth that more payment methods are always better.
-And help you get to grips with how to select the right payment methods for your customer base.
+We’ll show you how to pick the right payment methods for your customer base and bust the myth that more payment methods are always better.

 What are multiple payment options?

-Multiple payment options simply refers to the practice of offering your customers several different ways to pay for a purchase on your online store.
+Having multiple payment options simply refers to offering your customers several different ways to pay for a purchase on your online store.

-For more information about these alternative payment methods – including what they are, and how your business can take advantage of them – explore our dedicated guide to the topic.
+For more information about these alternative payment methods – including what they are, and how your business can take advantage of them – explore our dedicated guide to payment methods.

 Benefits of multiple payment methods